EU says Germany must scrap mobile connection rate hike

 While so-called mobile termination rates are usually a fraction of a cent, operators are reluctant to see them lowered or even eliminated as their revenues decline under competition from increasingly popular internet voice and texting applications.

-The Commission has moved to lower termination rates in the past saying the cuts lower mobile prices and increase traffic.
+The Commission has moved to lower termination rates in the past saying the cuts cheapen mobile prices and increase traffic.

 The EU's telecoms regulator, Neelie Kroes, wants to lower and even cut out some consumer mobile costs such as the roaming fees charged while using mobile phones abroad and termination rates in a bid to give new operators a chance to offer competitive prices and to create a single market for telecoms.